-This Portuguese chicken recipe (aka piri piri chicken) is a zillion times better than Nando’s!!
-Neither of us are fans of Nando’s but we have spoken loads of times about making our own piri piri chicken.
-This recipe is from the UK September 2019 Food to Love magazine – unfortunately, it’s not a magazine that’s online, so I’m afraid I can’t provide the recipe link.
+The original recipe for this Portuguese chicken (aka piri piri chicken) is from the UK September 2019 Food to Love magazine (it’s not a magazine that’s online, so I’m afraid I can’t provide the recipe link).
 It was the fact that the chicken was spatchcocked that made it really appealing to make, however, I’m sure it would still be delicious if you wanted to use chicken drumsticks, thighs and/or legs…you’d just need to adjust the cooking time to approx. 20 to 30 minutes.

 Recent New Recipes